good-ware/js-log/README.md

 Levels and their colors can be specified via the second argument provided to the constructor using the same object that is provided when creating a Winston logger.

-By default, LogManager uses Winston's default levels (aka [npm log levels](https://github.com/winstonjs/winston#user-content-logging-levels) with the addition of two levels:
+By default, Loggers uses Winston's default levels (aka [npm log levels](https://github.com/winstonjs/winston#user-content-logging-levels) with the addition of two levels:

 1. 'more' is between 'info' and 'verbose' and has the color cyan